 Yes I did haven't asked anything yet so because it's on my right side will the symptoms be the same or different to a pirson with it on the left side

-suggest.
-All I wanted to know was a) do you have any pain relieving tips that might help me? b) is there...
+All I wanted to know was a) do you have any pain relieving tips that might help me? b)...

 month I get bad period pains, my boobs kill and have upset stomach.
 I do have a diagnosis of endo.